Inside 100 Days To The Presidential Election, 9 Things That Could Change The Race

 6. The debates: The debates in 2016 didn't seem to matter.
 Polls and focus groups showed Hillary Clinton won them, but they certainly can be detrimental to a candidate if he or she does something glaringly bad that breaks through.

 7. Fundraising: The Biden campaign struggled to raise money during the primaries; that isn't the case anymore.
 And the Trump campaign looks less like the juggernaut it had been, as it struggles to keep donors enthused.
 Canceling the convention last minute after moving it to Florida it has rankled some well-coiffed feathers.
-That's especially problematic for the Trump campaign, as it likely will have to spend money in states are usually pretty red.
+That's especially problematic for the Trump campaign, as it likely will have to spend money in states that are usually pretty red.

 8. Candidates' health: Trump and Biden are the two oldest candidates to stand for election with a combined age of 151.
 And both have taken shots at the other's mental and physical fitness.
 Both are relatively healthy for their age, but what if that changes either way?

 9. Potential surprises: Election dynamics can change right up until Election Day.
 In 2016, the Trump Access Hollywood tape came out a month before Election Day.
-And former FBI Director James Comey wrote a letter to Congress less than a couple weeks before Election Day, saying he was reopening the investigation into Clinton's email server — only to say two days before the election that it would not be charging Clinton after reviewing the emails.
+And former FBI Director James Comey wrote a letter to Congress less than a couple of weeks before Election Day, saying he was reopening the investigation into Clinton's email server — only to say two days before the election that it would not be charging Clinton after reviewing the emails.
 There have been lots of "October surprises" that have threatened to imperil candidates.

 With no bigger wildcard than Trump, we should all be prepared for the unexpected.